jsdotlua/jest-lua/docs/docs/Deviations.md

 ## Expect

 ### `.never`
-Since `not` is a reserved keyword in Lua, Jest Roblox uses `never` to test the opposite of a matcher.
+Since `not` is a reserved keyword in Lua, Jest Lua uses `never` to test the opposite of a matcher.

 Some aliases are provided:
 * `.arrayNotContaining`